EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: Mexico
 size:
 ---
-A type of Memorial Day in Mexico is called Day of the Dead held the first two days of November in which people gather to remember, honour and celebrate the lives of family and friends who have died.
+A type of Memorial Day in Mexico called "Day of the Dead" is held the first two days of November in which people gather to remember, honour and celebrate the lives of family and friends who have died.
 The festival is thought to have originated as an ancient Aztec celebration held during the ninth month of the Aztec calendar.
 Images of humorous skeleton figures called La Calavera Catrina (The Elegant Skull) are popular during the festival.
 The small catrina displayed here wears a sombrero and is dressed in black funeral garb displaying the legend of the founding of Mexico City when the god Huitzilopochtli led the people to an island in Lake Texcoco to witness an eagle perched on a cactus holding a snake in its talons.
 The modern city of Mexico City is built upon that lake.
 The colour of the sash (green, white and red) are the colours of the flag of Mexico.

 [Wikipedia: Day of the Dead](http://en.wikipedia.org/wiki/Day_of_the_Dead)